 Rule of thumb when it comes to type: horizontal strokes (especially when they connect to vertical strokes) appear thicker optically.

-The above lettering piece I completed a few months ago utilized the "split-style" throughout.
+The above lettering piece I completed a few months ago used the "split-style" throughout.
 Hopefully this demonstrates a good usage of the stylization.

 2. Ornamental Details